djthorne333/CSGO-Pro-Gear-Performance-and-EDA/README.md

 ### Possible Recommendations of equipment/settings to use:
 *If you are a rifler:*

-Use lighter mice or the Logitech g pro x superlight, avoid large mice, or stick to middle ground in terms of mouse dimensions and sensitivity while using the most popular refresh rate(144-240hz)/ aspect ratio(4:03)/ mousepad speed(5) of the rest of the sample.
+Use lighter mice or the Logitech g pro x superlight, avoid larger sized mice.

 This is because players using certain features have a significant imbalance in high/low scoring players.
 The following features all passed the (lenient) chi2 test with the scored_high_spotted target, but also have at least 15 players using them:

-The Logitech g pro x superlight and weight1, (the Logitech g pro x superlight accounts for most of the mice in the weight1 bin).
+The Logitech g pro x superlight, weight1, clust1 (the Logitech g pro x superlight accounts for most of the mice in the weight1 bin and cluster 1) tend to have an imbalance favoring high-scoring players.

-cluster 1: Players that belong to: (vol2, weight2, sens2, speed 5, hrz1, more likely to use (1280x960, 4:03)).
-Note that logitech g pro x superlight players do not fall into this cluster due to the weight2 bin.
-These are all the center bins or most popular settings.
-Sticking in the middle or to the norm may be beneficial.

 More players using features hght3, wth3, vol3, and clust2 rifler (which contains vol3, weight3), tend to have an imbalance favoring low-scoring players.